IPO Insights: Assembling Your Public Company Board of Directors

 Both the NYSE and Nasdaq currently permit companies listing in connection with an IPO to phase in compliance with the Board and committee independence rules.
 A listed company must have at least one independent director on each committee at the time of IPO effectiveness, a majority of independent directors on each committee within 90 days, and fully independent committees within one year.
 Furthermore, a company listing in connection with its IPO will have 12 months from the date of listing to comply with the requirement to have a majority independent board.

 There are also limited exemptions to the independence rules for all Nasdaq-listed companies, whether or not they are listing in connection with an IPO.
-A committee with at least three members may include one non-employee director who is not independent under the Nasdaq listing rules.
+If the Board determines that membership on the committee is required by the best interests of the Company and its shareholders, a committee with at least three members may include one non-employee director who is not independent under the Nasdaq listing rules.
 Directors sitting on a committee under this limited Nasdaq exemption may not chair the committee and may not sit on the committee for more than two years.
 In addition, the company must disclose the fact that it is relying on the Nasdaq exemption in its annual meeting proxy statement.
 Note, however, that all Audit Committee members must still meet the SEC independence standards.

 In addition, the Compensation Committee members must still meet the Section 16 and Internal Revenue Code Section 162(m) standards to retain favorable treatment under those rules.